wschwanghart/topotoolbox3/README.md

 [![View TopoToolbox on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://de.mathworks.com/matlabcentral/fileexchange/50124-topotoolbox)

-[TopoToolbox](http://topotoolbox.wordpress.com) provides a set of Matlab functions that support the analysis of relief and flow pathways in digital elevation models.
+[TopoToolbox](http://topotoolbox.wordpress.com) provides a set of MATLAB functions that support the analysis of relief and flow pathways in digital elevation models (DEMs).
 The major aim of TopoToolbox is to offer helpful analytical GIS utilities in a non-GIS environment in order to support the simultaneous application of GIS-specific and other quantitative methods.

+Primary uses of TopoToolbox are in the field of geomorphology, hydrology, structural geology and tectonics, but there are many other applications ranging from meteorology to glaciology.

 If you have any questions or remarks, please contact the authors: